OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 Productivity and communications products are applications, software, and services you can use to create, store, and share documents, as well as communicate with others.

+Microsoft 365Microsoft 365mainofficeservicesmoduleSummary

+Microsoft 365, previous versions called Office 365, is a collection of productivity services and Office applications including Word, Excel, PowerPoint, and Outlook, among others.
+For more details about Outlook, see the Outlook section of this privacy statement.
+Microsoft 365 is a service that is comprised of client software applications and connected online services that span many platforms and have numerous interdependent experiences.
+Various Microsoft 365 services enable you to use your file content for designs and recommendations, collaborate with others within your documents, and provide you functionality from other Microsoft products, such as Bing and Cortana, and third-party connected products.
+If you work in an organization, your administrator may turn off or disable these connected services.
+You can access the privacy controls within your Office apps by selecting **File** >. **Account** >. **Account Privacy**.
+See Account Privacy Settings for more information.

+**Office Roaming Service**.
+The Office Roaming Service helps keep your Microsoft 365 settings up to date across your devices running Microsoft 365.
+When you sign in to Microsoft 365 with your Microsoft account or an account issued by your organization, the Office Client Policy Service is turned on and syncs some of your customized Microsoft 365 settings to Microsoft servers (such as a list of most recently used documents and the last location viewed within a document).
+When you sign in to Microsoft 365 on another device with the same account, the Office Roaming Service downloads your settings from Microsoft servers and applies them to the additional device.
+The Office Roaming Service also applies some of your customized Microsoft 365 settings when you sign in to Office.com.
+When you sign out of Microsoft 365, the Office Roaming Service removes your Microsoft 365 settings from your device.
+Any changes you make to your customized Microsoft 365 settings are sent to Microsoft servers.

+**Microsoft Updates**.
+Microsoft uses services such as Click-to-Run or Microsoft AutoUpdate to provide you with security and other important updates.

+**Click-to-Run Update Service**.
+The Click-to-Run Update Service allows you to install certain Microsoft 365 products over the internet.
+The Click-to-Run Update Service also automatically detects online updates to Click-to-Run-enabled products on your device and downloads and installs them automatically.

+**Translator**.
+Translator used in Office apps is designed as a no-trace connected experience.
+With no trace, no portion of your translation request that gets sent to Microsoft Translator will be logged, your submitted text will not be used to improve the quality of the Microsoft Translator service, and there will not be any record of any portion of your data retained by Microsoft.

+**Diagnostic Data**.
+Diagnostic data is used to (i) keep your Office apps secure and up to date. (ii) detect, diagnose, and remediate problems. and (iii) make product improvements.
+This data does not include a user's name or email address, the content of the user's files, or information about apps unrelated to Office.
+Users have a choice between two different levels of diagnostic data collection, Required and Optional.

+*   **Required**.
+The minimum data necessary to help keep Office apps secure, up to date, and performing as expected on the device it's installed on.
+*   **Optional**.
+Additional data that helps us make product improvements and provides enhanced information to help us detect, diagnose, and remediate issues.

+See Diagnostic Data in Office for more information.

+**Connected Experiences**.
+Microsoft 365 continues to provide more experiences in client applications that are connected to and backed by cloud-based services.
+In order to ensure that all these connected experiences will be reliable, up to date, remain secure, and perform as expected, required service data may be collected whenever you use a connected experience.

+Microsoft 365 consists of client software applications and connected experiences designed to enable you to create, communicate, and collaborate more effectively.
+Working with others on a document stored on OneDrive for Business or translating the contents of a Word document into a different language are examples of connected experiences.
+There are two types of connected experiences.

+*   **Experiences that analyze your content**.
+Experiences that use your Office content to provide you with design recommendations, editing suggestions, data insights, and similar features.
+For example, PowerPoint Designer or Editor in Word.
+*   **Experiences that download online content**.
+Experiences that allow you to search and download online content including templates, images, 3D models, videos, and reference materials to enhance your documents.
+For example, templates or PowerPoint QuickStarter.

+You can access the privacy controls within your Office apps by selecting **File** >. **Account** >. **Account Privacy**.
+These privacy settings allow you to configure your connected experiences.
+For example, you can choose to enable connected experiences that download online content, but not connected experiences that analyze content.
+Turning off connected experiences will also turn off additional experiences, such as document co-authoring and online file storage.
+But even if you use this privacy setting to turn off connected experiences, certain functionality will remain available, such as syncing your mailbox in Outlook, as well as essential services described below.

+If you choose to disable certain types of connected experiences, either the ribbon or menu command for those connected experiences will be grayed out or you will get an error message when you try to use those connected experiences.

+There are a set of services that are essential to how Microsoft 365 functions and cannot be disabled.
+For example, the licensing service that confirms that you are properly licensed to use Microsoft 365 is essential.
+Required service data about these services is collected and sent to Microsoft, regardless of any other settings that you have configured.
+See Essential Services for more information.

+**Required service data for connected experiences**

+Required service data is data that enables us to deliver cloud-based connected experiences and help make these experiences secure and perform as expected.
+There are three types of information that are considered as required service data.

+*   **Customer Content**, which is content you create using Office apps, such as text typed in a Word document.
+*   **Functional Data**, which includes information needed by a connected experience to perform its task, such as configuration information about the app.
+*   **Service Diagnostic Data**, which is the data required to keep the service secure, up to date, and performing as expected.
+Because this data is strictly related to the connected experience, it is separate from Required or Optional diagnostic data levels.

+To help you understand required service data, the following is an example scenario using PowerPoint Designer, which is a connected experience you can use when creating slides for a presentation.
+PowerPoint Designer helps you improve your slides by automatically generating design ideas to choose from.
+While you're putting content on a slide, Designer works in the background to match that content to professionally designed layouts.

+The required service data that is sent to Microsoft to enable this connected experience for you could include the following:

+*   Customer content, such as the text or images you added to your slide.
+*   Functional data, such as which slide you are working on and its layout.
+*   Service diagnostic data, such as events that tell us if the design idea was correctly applied to your slide and that the service calls were performing correctly.

+If you choose to disable the category of connected experiences that includes PowerPoint Designer, the feature will be turned off and none of this required service data is sent to us.

+See Connected Experiences in Office for more information.

 Microsoft TeamsMicrosoft TeamsmainteamsmoduleSummary

 This section applies to the consumer offering of Teams. if you are using Teams with a school or work account, see the Enterprise and developer products of this privacy statement.